SEPTEMBER BIG DEAL, ALL BELT AT $9.99

 Q1: Hot water or Cold water?

+Use lukewarm water with a mild detergent or all-purpose laundry detergent (Tip1).
 Soak the strap inside the soapy water and use a soft brush like a toothbrush to aid the scrubbing process.
 This is to remove the dirt trapped inside the woven threads.

 Q2: Hand wash or Washing machine?

-If you want to wash it using the washing machine due to your laziness, please put the nylon strap into a mesh bag before entering the cycle with the cold water setting.
+Hand wash is sufficient (Tip2).
+If you want to wash it using the washing machine due to your laziness, please put the nylon strap into a mesh bag before entering the cycle with the cold water setting (Tip3).
 You would never want it to interfere with the normal functioning of the washing machine.

 Q3: How Frequently should you wash it?

-Wash the nylon strap every 1 to 2 weeks at least even though they might seem dirty in our naked eyes, especially with the Covid-19 pandemic happening.
+Wash the nylon strap every 1 to 2 weeks (Tip4) at least even though they might seem dirty in our naked eyes, especially with the Covid-19 pandemic happening.
+For intensive cleaning due to the reasons like after months of wearing or full with muds, stain remover with cold water (Tip5) is recommended.

-Q4: Can I Bleach Nylon
+Q4: Can I bleach nylon?

 The stain on the nylon webbing strap is the most headache issue.
 Ask your wife or your mom and she might scream at you.
 Bleaching is often the option to turn to for removing the stain and kill germs.
 But should you bleach it?
 If you are a cleaning freak, you probably would say yes.
 But cleaning experts would give a “NAY” answer.
 Bleaching a nylon strap without any dilution and too frequent is going to weaken its best properties over time, weaken its strength, and therefore undermining its optimal functioning.
-Therefore, NEVER bleach a nylon strap with load-bearing capacity unless you would like to put your life at risk!
+Therefore, NEVER bleach a nylon strap with load-bearing capacity (Tip6) unless you would like to put your life at risk!

-Minimize the damage and also to avoid discoloring the colored nylon as there is no white color underneath it.
+If your nylon strap is not the load-bearing kind, you can bleach it with enough dilution.
+A ratio of 10:1 is recommended (Tip7) by the cleaning experts to minimize the damage and also to avoid discoloring the colored nylon (Tip8) as there is no white color underneath it.
 Referring to the guide of the bleaching solution you have purchased is always the best way to play it safe.

 Since bleaching is not recommended for the load-bearing kind of nylon strap, what alternative can you go for?
-Use ½ cup of lemon juice in a spraying bottle with water and let it air-dry under the sun.
+Use ½ cup of lemon juice in a spraying bottle with water and let it air-dry under the sun (Tip9).
 The combination of citric acid and sunray would create a bleaching effect naturally.

-Q5: Blowing or Air-drying
+Q5: Blow-drying or Air-drying?

-After rinsing it, just lay the strap flat or hang it for air-dry overnight.
+After rinsing it, just lay the strap flat or hang it for air-dry overnight (Tip10).
 Although nylon has a high melting point, it doesn’t mean you can just expose it to high temperatures for a long duration.
+It is better to avoid blow-drying or putting it into a dryer (Tip11) if you want it to last long.

 A Quick Wrap Up